pablovieiras/viui-vscode/README.md

 ## How To Install

-Just search for `viui-vscode` in VS Code Extensions section or go to <a href="https://vitta-health.github.io/Vi-Ui/" target="_blank">VS Code Market Place</a> or install it with the following command:
+Just search for `viui-vscode` in VS Code Extensions section or go to <a href="https://marketplace.visualstudio.com/items?itemName=pablovieiras.viui-vscode" target="_blank">Visual Studio Market Place</a> or install it with the following command:

 ````
 ext install viui.viui-vscode